lbaehren/lofarsoft/src/pipeline/docs/source/framework/infrastructure/running.rst

 On startup, the framework will first search for a file named ``pipeline.cfg`` in your current working directory, before falling back to ``~/.pipeline.cfg``.
 The user can also specify a configuration file on the command line.
+See the :ref:`config-file` section for full details on the configuration system.

 With the configuration file in place, it is now possible to run the example recipe. **Note** that all pipeline runs must be supplied with a job identifier